viraj96/gpu-colcheck-py/README.md

 ```

-* You will need to generate the voxel files for the robots that you want to load using the instructions given in the [gpu-voxels](https://github.com/fzi-forschungszentrum-informatik/gpu-voxels).
+* You will need to generate the voxel files for the robots that you want to load using the instructions given in the [gpu-voxels](https://github.com/fzi-forschungszentrum-informatik/gpu-voxels) repository.
 * Make sure that the urdf files that you use to load the robots are placed on the positive quadrant of the xyz-axes as gpu-voxels does not support negative quadrants and hence the collision checker might not work as expected.
 * To run the first copy `rs007l/` to the `GPU_VOXELS_MODEL_PATH` and then run test script,
 ```python